andreahergert/social_network_api/README.md

 - [Contributing](#contributing)
 - [Tests](#tests)
 - [Questions](#questions)

+## User Story:
+AS A social media startup

+I WANT an API for my social network that uses a NoSQL database

+SO THAT my website can handle large amounts of unstructured data

 ## Description:
 This is a social network api back-end database created in the UW Coding Bootcamp.
 This is a command line application that utilizes mongoose, express, and moment to view, create, update, and delete data from the database using Insomnia or MongoDB Compass.